 Francesca Stavrakopoulou speaks on how Yahweh became prioritized over and above all other deities, so much so that all the other deities were relegated to lesser roles.
 Humans were constructing this change.

-Here are some things T H E O S O P H Y holds on God:
+Here are some of those things T H E O S O P H Y holds:

 - “We believe in MATTER alone”